Mrian07/Proyeksi/docs/development/submit-feature-idea/README.md

 sidebar_navigation:
   title: Submit a feature idea
   priority: 990
-description: How to submit an idea for a feature for OpenProject
+description: How to submit an idea for a feature for ProyeksiApp
 robots: index, follow
 keywords: feature requests, ideas, open feature request
 ---